lisavangelderen/FairyTale/README.md

 * The data used by the code is in the data file, the code extracts it from the different clusters.
 * The extra dataset can be found in andersongrimm.txt
 * The paper is written in LateX and can be found in the paper folder as a pdf, the LateX form can also be found here.
 * The presentation can be found in the presentation folder and only holds a pptx file containing the slides.
-This is the only folder that is updated after the 16th of may.

 # Sources